state-adapt/state-adapt/libs/spaghetti-core/README.md

 does not already identify the operation as imperative and the API returns a usable value.
 For example, bare calls are general `discarded-call` commands, while a nested `values.push(value)` needs API recognition because `push` returns the new length.
-JavaScript, DOM, and Redux recognizers are enabled by default.
+JavaScript and DOM recognizers are enabled by default.
 Void-only mutation APIs, including RxJS subjects, React setters, Angular signals, and StateAdapt stores, do not need built-in fallback recognizers.
 Programmatic consumers can supply `CommandRecognizer` objects.
 JSON and ESLint